numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

 - So a 3x2 Matrix maps 2 dimensions to 3 dimensions
 - Conversely, a 2x3 Matrix maps 3 dimensions to 2 dimensions (2 rows as 2 coordinates and 3 columns as 3 basis vectors)
 - We could also have a transformation from 2D to 1D, on a 1x2 Matrix (1 row for x coordinate only, 2 rows as basis vectors)
-- Grid lines remain parallel and evenly spaced even here: if you have a line of evenly spaced dots, it would remain evenly spaced once they've mapped onto the number line
+- Regarding the fact that grid lines remain parallel and evenly spaced, in 1D there are no grid lines, but this property is retained: if you have a line of evenly spaced dots on the 2D plane, it would remain evenly spaced once they've mapped onto the number line

 **Additional notes:**

-- Difference between a 3x3 Matrix vs a 2x3 Matrix ending up in 2D:
+- Difference between a 3x3 Matrix vs a 2x3 Matrix with rank 2 (ending up in 2D):
-    - 3×3 Matrix (R³ → R³) maps 3D space to 3D space (same dimensional space)
+    - 3×3 Matrix maps 3D space to 3D space (same dimensional space)
     - When rank = 2, it squishes the full 3D input onto a 2D plane embedded in 3D
-    - The output is still technically in R³, just confined to a plane within it
-    - 3×3 matrix with rank 2:
-        - Input: vector [x, y, z] in R³
-        - Output: vector [x+z, y, 0] in R³ (on the xy-plane within 3D space)
-        - The output has 3 components, third is always 0 [1  0  1]
-            [0  1  0]
-            [0  0  0]
-    - Null space is a line through origin in R³ (perpendicular to the output plane)
+    - Output lives in 3D but is constrained to a 2D plane (like a sheet of paper floating in a room)
     - Analogy: Taking a 3D sculpture and flattening it against a wall in a 3D room.
-The flattened result is still "in the room" (R³), just stuck to a 2D surface.
+The flattened result is still "in the room" (3D), just stuck to a 2D surface
+    - Null space is a line through origin, perpendicular to the output plane WITHIN 3D space
+    - So 3×3 matrix with rank 2:
+        - Input: vector [x, y, z] in 3D
+        - Output: vector [x+z, y, 0] in 3D (on the xy-plane within 3D space)
+        - The output has 3 components, third is always 0: [1 0 1] [0 1 0] [0 0 0]

-    - 2×3 Matrix (R³ → R²) maps 3D space to 2D space (different dimensional space)
+    - Conversely, 2×3 Matrix maps 3D space to 2D space (different dimensional space)
-    - The output lives in R² (flat 2D world), not a plane embedded in R³
+    - The output lives in flat 2D world, not a plane embedded in 3D
-    - Even at full rank (rank 2), you're going from 3D down to 2D
+    - Even at what is now considered a full rank (rank 2), you're going from 3D down to 2D
+    - 2×3 with rank 2: Output lives in 2D entirely (like actual flatland - no third dimension exists)
+    - Null space is a line in the 3D input space that collapses to zero in the 2D output space
+    - Analogy: Taking a 3D sculpture and projecting its shadow onto a piece of paper.
+The shadow exists in actual 2D space 2D, not as a plane in 3D.
     - 2x3 matrix with rank 2:
-        - Input: vector [x, y, z] in R³
+        - Input: vector [x, y, z] in 3D
-        - Output: vector [x+z, y] in R² (just 2 components, living in flat 2D)
+        - Output: vector [x+z, y] in 2D (just 2 components, living in flat 2D)
-        - No third component exists at all
-            [1  0  1]
-            [0  1  0]
+        - No third component exists at all: [1 0 1] [0 1 0]
-        - Null space is a line through origin in R³ (all input vectors that map to [0,0])
-        - Analogy: Taking a 3D sculpture and projecting its shadow onto a piece of paper.
-The shadow exists in actual 2D space (R²), not as a plane in 3D.